Person

 Summary

-Sir Charles Mackellar was a physician and eventually Director with the Sydney Infirmary and Dispensary (Sydney Hospital) 1884-1903 and a member of the Board of Health until 1925.
+Sir Charles Mackellar was a physician and eventually Director of the Sydney Infirmary and Dispensary (Sydney Hospital) 1884-1903 and a member of the Board of Health until 1925.
 From 1902-1914 he was President of the State Children's Relief Board of New South Wales.

 Archival resources